Lendable/dvla-vehicle-enquiry-api-client/README.md

 ## Usage

-The [Client](https://github.com/Lendable/dvla-vehicle-enquiry-api-client/blob/main/src/Client.php) class implements the DVLA's REST API and can return the [vehicles scope](https://github.com/Lendable/dvla-vehicle-enquiry-api-client/blob/main/src/Scope/VehiclesScope/VehiclesScope.php) what can request the vehicle details.
+The [Client](https://github.com/Lendable/dvla-vehicle-enquiry-api-client/blob/main/src/Client.php) class implements the DVLA's REST API and can return the [vehicles scope](https://github.com/Lendable/dvla-vehicle-enquiry-api-client/blob/main/src/Scope/VehiclesScope/VehiclesScope.php) which can be used to request the vehicle details.

-For the instantiation of the [Client](https://github.com/Lendable/dvla-vehicle-enquiry-api-client/blob/main/src/Client.php) class we need to inject the decorators what adds the API key authentication, and the PSR-18 compatibility layers.
+For the instantiation of the [Client](https://github.com/Lendable/dvla-vehicle-enquiry-api-client/blob/main/src/Client.php) class we need to inject the decorators which adds the API key authentication, and the PSR-18 compatibility layers.
 Also, we need to define the API's base URI to easily switch between UAT and live service.

 ### Base URI